meghaus/sendTwilioInvites/README.md

 # SendSMSInvites

-A Limesurvey Plugin that adds the option to send survey invitations via SMS as well as emails.
+A Limesurvey Plugin that adds the option to send survey invitations via SMS using [Twilio](https://www.twilio.com/).

 ## The Purpose